nitya1912/Pointers-in-CPP/README.md

 The code prints the values of an integer array using a pointer.
 It initializes a pointer to the first array element and iterates through the array, incrementing the pointer to access and display each element.

 **END OF CODE-16**

+# Code-17

+# Title:
+This C++ code is an attempt to print a number from an integer array using a pointer, but there is a small issue in the code.

+# Theory:
+The code attempts to print a number from an integer array using a pointer but has issues with pointer initialization and accessing the correct array element based on user input.

+# Algorithm:
+Algorithm includes: 1)Declare an integer array var with 10 elements and initialize it with values from 1 to 10.
+2)Declare an integer pointer ptr and attempt to initialize it with the memory address of the first element of the array, but this is done incorrectly.
+It should be corrected to int *ptr = var;.
+3)Prompt the user to enter the position of the number to be printed.
+4)Attempt to retrieve a number from the array using the pointer ptr.
+However, there is an issue in this part, and it doesn't correctly access the element based on the user's input.
+5)Attempt to print the number at the entered position, but this part may not work as intended due to the issue mentioned in step 4.

+# Explanation of Code:
+This code attempts to print a number from an integer array using a pointer.
+However, there are issues with pointer initialization and accessing the correct array element based on user input, which may result in incorrect output.

+**END OF CODE-17**